langchain-ai/langchain/templates/rag-multi-modal-mv-local/README.md

 Download the latest version of Ollama: https://ollama.ai/

-Pull the relevant open source LLM: https://ollama.ai/library/bakllava
+Pull the an open source multi-modal LLM: e.g., https://ollama.ai/library/bakllava

 ```
 ollama pull baklava
 ```

+The app is by default configured for `baklava`.
+But you can change this in `chain.py` and `ingest.py` for different downloaded models.

 ## Input

-Supply a set of images the `/docs` directory.
+Supply a set of images the `/docs` directory and run:

-This will create your vectorstore (Chroma) and local file storage for images:

 ```
 poetry install
 python ingest.py
 ```

-## LLM

-The app will retrieve images based on the user question and pass them to baklava for final answer synthesis.
+This will create a vectorstore (Chroma) of image summaries that are embedded using [Ollama embeddings](https://python.langchain.com/docs/integrations/text_embedding/ollama).

+Each image summaries is linked to the raw images, which is stored in a [local file store](https://python.langchain.com/docs/integrations/stores/file_system).

+This allows us to retrieve images based on natural langugae text summaries.

 ## Usage